soyroberto/pong/README.md

 **-Move Down: Arrow Down**

-### Mobile:
-- Touch and drag the paddle to move it

 ## License

 This project is available for personal and educational use.